Ribociclib and Letrozole Treatment in Ovarian Cancer

 - .
 Patient is currently receiving warfarin or other coumadin-derived anticoagulant for treatment, prophylaxis or otherwise.
 Therapy with heparin, low molecular weight heparin (LMWH) or fondaparinux is allowed.
 Direct-Acting Oral Anticoagulants (DOACS) are permitted.

 - .
 Patient is currently receiving or has received systemic corticosteroids ≤2 weeks prior to starting study drug, or who have not fully recovered from side effects of such treatment.
-The following uses of corticosteroids are permitted: single doses, topical applications (e.g., for rash), inhaled sprays (e.g., for obstructive airways diseases), eye drops or local injections (e.g., intra-articular)
+The following uses of corticosteroids are permitted: a short duration (,5 days) of systemic corticosteriods; any durations of topical applications (e.g., for rash), inhaled sprays (e.g., for obstructive airways diseases), eye drops or local injections (e.g., intra-articular)

 - .
 Patient who has received radiotherapy ≤4 weeks or limited field radiation for palliation ≤2 weeks prior to starting study drug, and who has not recovered to grade 1 or better from related side effects of such therapy (exceptions include alopecia) and/or in whom ≥25% of the bone marrow (Ellis, 1961) was irradiated.